lockie/cl-liballegro-nuklear/README.md

 ---------------------
 This is [CFFI](https://common-lisp.net/project/cffi) wrapper for the [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) IM GUI library with [liballegro](https://liballeg.org) backend, to be used with [cl-liballegro](https://github.com/resttime/cl-liballegro).

 Nuklear is minimal immediate-mode graphical user interface toolkit.
-To use it alongside liballegro, you have to use [some amount of glue code](https://github.com/Immediate-Mode-UI/Nuklear/blob/master/demo/allegro5/nuklear_allegro5.h).
+To use it alongside liballegro, you have to write [some amount of glue code](https://github.com/Immediate-Mode-UI/Nuklear/blob/master/demo/allegro5/nuklear_allegro5.h).
 This library brings both Nuklear itself and that glue code to Common Lisp, so you can just plug it in and have some nice minimal GUI in your [cl-liballegro](https://github.com/resttime/cl-liballegro)-powered application.

 Screenshots
 -----------